This post was last updated on September 5th, 2011 at 11:03 am

 The concept of student involved assessment is hard to deny as a powerful learning practice.
 Students taking care of their own learning and being able to use meta-cognition to dissect understanding and progress and seek ideas and support to learn more.
 The work of Rick Stiggins and others provides extensive research into this practice as the most important component leading to student achievement.

-First the young boy demonstrates what he already knows.
+First, the young boy demonstrates what he already knows.
 Using a simple video camera he models and speaks to his current level of understanding.
-Second he identifies what he doesn’t know, not simply by saying he doesn’t know but by offering some suggestions about what might be wrong but questioning his methodology.
+Second, he identifies what he doesn’t know, not simply by saying he doesn’t know but by offering some suggestions about what might be wrong but questioning his methodology.
 And here’s where it gets interesting.
-Instead of him floundering around with the people in his local vicinity … Read the rest
+Instead of him floundering around with the people in his local vicinity who may not be able to help him he reaches out.
+Reading the … Read the rest

 In the 2000 United States Open at Pebble Beach, Tiger Woods stood on the 18th tee in the second round and had just hit his tee shot into the Pacific Ocean.
 The TV cameras showed a disgusted Woods slam his club to the ground and reach out his hand to caddie Steve Williams to request another ball.
 Woods then proceeded to hit a perfect and went on to win the tournament and broke a scoring record in the process.
 What you didn’t know was because of a number of circumstances, that was the last ball in Woods’ bag.
 If he had hit that ball into the water, he would have been disqualified.
 Knowing the inside scoop adds intrigue and context to already exciting event.

 With the opening of baseball season just around the corner I was thinking back to one of my favorite shows as a child, Inside Baseball.
-As much as I loved to watch the games themselves, I was fascinated by the stories and that took me inside the locker room and practice field to learn more about my heroes.
-Hearing Rod Carew talk about how he … Read the rest
+As much as I loved to watch the games themselves, I was fascinated by the stories and that took me inside the locker room and practice field to … Read the rest

 There is a new teacher or student blog created every 2.2 seconds.
 Okay so I just made that up, but the point is we are seeing blogs created at blistering pace with the hopes of connecting with the world and providing an authentic audience for writers.
 Sadly, many of these well-meaning blogs die a slow death after a smattering of posts.
 Well-intended teachers and students often lack perspectives need for success.